Varun2711/COSC419B-Project/Journal/SomeThoughts.md

-* In the paper they use a Transformer-based autoregressive sequence model _(Scene Text Recognition with Permuted Autoregressive Sequence Models)_.
+* The paper uses a Transformer-based autoregressive sequence model _(Scene Text Recognition with Permuted Autoregressive Sequence Models)_.
 * Could be replaced using a simpler/faster model:

   * _JEDE: Universal Jersey Number Detector for Sports (Also cited by this paper):_ [https://ieeexplore.ieee.org/abstract/document/9810931](https://ieeexplore.ieee.org/abstract/document/9810931)